ltorres97/FS-GNNTR/README.md

 ![ScreenShot](FS-GNNTR/plots/meta-fsgnntr.png?raw=true)

-Extensive experiments on real multiproperty prediction data demonstrate the predictive power and stable performances of the proposed model when inferring task-specific molecular properties.
+Extensive experiments on real multiproperty prediction data, Tox21 and SIDER, demonstrate the predictive power and stable performances of the proposed model when inferring task-specific molecular properties.

 This repository provides the source code and datasets for the proposed work.